system-zero/system-zero/data/docs/la.md

   # both are valid.
 An explicit semicolon, denotes the end of a statement.
   # A new line also can denote the end of a statement, when they didn't left
   # any tokens to consume.
 Thus a statement, and based on the context of the
-  # may spawn into multiply lines.
+  # may span into multiply lines.
   # Multiply statements in one line without a semicolon at the end, may work
   # or may not work, as there are a couple of obvious ambiquities, so it can
   # not be guarranteed.
 However this is valid in this specific implementation: